lesteroliver911/vision-analyzer-bench/README.md

 - **Fast Integration**: Get vision capabilities in your app within minutes
 - **Cost Optimization**: Compare performance across providers to choose the most cost-effective solution
-- **Production Ready**: Built with Pydantic models and proper error handling
 - **Extensible**: Easy to add new providers or customize analysis parameters
 - **Self-Hosted**: Full control over your data and processing